maevecrossan/peaceful-path/README.md

 ### Content
 * The written content for each section was edited by [ChatGPT](https://chatgpt.com/).
 * The content of the pdf file was generated exclusively by [ChatGPT](https://chatgpt.com/).
-* [w3schools.com](https://www.w3schools.com/) was used to deepen my understanding on flexbox, as well as to answer general questions I had.
+* [w3schools.com](https://www.w3schools.com/) was used to deepen my understanding of Flexbox, as well as to answer general questions I had.
 * I borrowed HTML and CSS from [css-tricks.com](https://css-tricks.com/inclusively-hidden/) to fix an accessibility error identified by WAVE.
 (Article sent to me by my mentor [David Bowers](https://github.com/dnlbowers/).)
 * The icons used beside the logo, to divide the text, in the footer and to mark the benefits list were all sourced from [Font Awesome](https://fontawesome.com/) .​